Inedo/inedo-docs/Content/proget/api/security/groups/add-member.md

 :::

 ## Command Specification (CLI)
-The `security groups members add` command is used to add an existing user to an existing group.
+The `security groups members add` command is used to add an existing User to an existing Group.

 The `--member` and `--name` options are always required.